 A landscaper is a person who has studied horticulture and some small-scale building skills like cementing and retaining walls.
 They have skills in the adjustment and management of the earth and water to improve the look and layout of yards.

 In most cases, you will find a landscaper working on gardens to change their existing look and give them a fresh one.

 An arborist has studied arboriculture which addresses managing large trees in an urban environment.
 An arborist is also known as a tree surgeon and their work focuses more on the well-being of trees including pruning, and removal if needed.

-The main difference is that a landscaper is not well equipped to trim large trees where is the specialty of an arborist or tree surgeon.
+The main difference is that a landscaper is not well equipped to trim large trees which is the specialty of an arborist or tree surgeon.